ziboumayanep/zibou/blog/content/post/2023-10-08-create-blog-with-devops-practices/index.md

 Now I can access to my blog via the address `zibou.ovh` and I am so satisfy that the most important part of this project is over.
 But it's still far from finished.

-# CI/CD with CloudBuild
+# CI/CD with Cloud Build
 Now that I have my blog packaged by docker, running inside GKE cluster with a load balancer that is connected to my DNS.
 Everything works fine.
 But if I modify my blog, I have to rebuild my docker image in my local machine, push the image to DockerHub, then apply the change to the cluster with `kubectl`.
 This is a lot of work.
-That's why I want to automate all the work with CloudBuild.
+That's why I want to automate all the work with Cloud Build.
 Anytime I push a change to the `main` branch, I want the pipeline to update the website automatically.
 For this stage, I've chosen to first make it works, then trying to automate the CI/CD creation with Terraform later.

 ## GitHub connection
-If CloudBuild executes a pipeline each time I make a push to the main branch of the repository in GitHub, then somehow there is much be a connection between the two components.
+If Cloud Build executes a pipeline each time I make a push to the main branch of the repository in GitHub, then somehow there must be a connection between the two components.
 This [doc](https://cloud.google.com/build/docs/automating-builds/github/connect-repo-github?generation=2nd-gen) shows how to create this connection.

 There are two steps:
 * *Create the GitHub connection.* There is two ways to create the connection: manually or programmatically.
 I've chosen the programatically way because I want to automate this step later with terraform.
-* *Create the build repository* The GitHub connection is the link between CloudBuild and my personal account.
+* *Create the build repository* The GitHub connection is the link between Cloud Build and my personal account.
 This step will create the configuration for my specific repository, in this case the repository named `zibou`

 Let's check the status of these components